 What is Mary MacKillop Outreach?

-Mary MacKillop Outreach (MMO) provides safe, friendly and supported centre-based and community participation day programs for people with a disability.
+Mary MacKillop Outreach (MMO) provides safe, friendly and supported centre-based and community participation day programs for people with disability.

 MMO is based in a spacious, recently restored building, surrounded by magnificent grounds.
 The service offers an extensive portfolio of educational programs designed to encourage social inclusion, personal growth and significant life skills